Ted Williams: 1950–1955

 On the first day of spring training in 1954, Williams broke his collarbone running after a line drive.
 Williams was out for six weeks, and in April he wrote an article with Joe Reichler of the Saturday Evening Post saying that he intended to retire at the end of the season.
-Williams returned to the Red Sox lineup on May 7, and he hit .345 with 386 at bats in 117 games, although Bobby Ávila, who had hit .341, won the batting championship.
+Williams returned to the Red Sox lineup on May 7, and he hit .345 with 29 home runs and 89 RBI across 386 at bats in 117 games, although Bobby Ávila, who had hit .341, won the batting championship.
 This was because it was required then that a batter needed 400 at bats, despite Lou Boudreau's attempt to bat Williams second in the lineup to get more at-bats.
 Williams led the league in base on balls with 136 which kept him from qualifying under the rules at the time.
 By today's standards (plate appearances) he would have been the champion.
 The rule was changed shortly thereafter to keep this from happening again.
 On August 25, Williams passed Johnny Mize for sixth place, and on September 3, Williams passed Joe DiMaggio for fifth all-time in career home runs with his 362nd career home run.
 He finished the season with 366 career home runs.
 On September 26, Williams "retired" after the Red Sox's final game of the season.

 During the off-season of 1954, Williams was offered the chance to be manager of the Red Sox.
 Williams declined, and he suggested that Pinky Higgins, who had previously played on the 1946 Red Sox team as the third baseman, become the manager of the team.
 Higgins later was hired as the Red Sox manager in 1955.
 Williams sat out the first month of the 1955 season due to a divorce settlement with his wife, Doris.
 When Williams returned, he signed a $98,000 contract on May 13.
-Williams batted .356 in 320 at bats on the season, lacking enough at bats to win the batting title over Al Kaline, who batted .340.
-Williams hit 28 home runs and drove in 83 runs while being named the "Comeback Player of the Year."
+Williams batted .356 in 320 at bats on the season, hitting 28 home runs and driving in 83 runs in 98 games.
+For his performance, he was named the "Comeback Player of the Year."